-Measuring Elite Personality Using Speech with Gary Hollibaugh and Adam Ramey (forthcoming in Political Science Research and Methods).
+Measuring Elite Personality Using Speech with Gary Hollibaugh and Adam Ramey (at Political Science Research and Methods).

-Don't Know What You Got: A Bayesian Hierarchical Model of Neuroticism and Nonresponse with Gary Hollibaugh and Adam Ramey (conditionally accepted with Political Science Research and Methods).
+Don't Know What You Got: A Bayesian Hierarchical Model of Neuroticism and Nonresponse with Gary Hollibaugh and Adam Ramey (at Political Science Research and Methods).

-What I Like About You: Legislator Personality and Legislator Approval with Gary Hollibaugh and Adam Ramey.
+What I Like About You: Legislator Personality and Legislator Approval with Gary Hollibaugh and Adam Ramey (at Political Behavior).

 Political Capital in the 21st Century: Presidential Grassroots Lobbying in the Obama Administration (at Congress and the Presidency).